Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/README.md

 <a name="Overview" />
 ## Overview ##

 In this demo you go through the steps of enabling Entity Framework migrations to GeekQuiz database, changing the model and understanding how those changes are reflected in the database.
-Additionally, you will deploy to Azure using Git and perform a rollback to the previous deployment from Azure Preview Portal.
+Additionally, you will deploy to Azure using Git and perform a rollback to the previous deployment from Azure Portal.

 <a id="goals" />
 ### Goals ###